agrawal-khushboo/Multi-object-detection/Readme.md

 #### _Demo_
 * **Code_Demo.ipynb**
 This Jupyter notebook contains the demo.

-To run, clone the repository.
-Then, navigate to the repository in Terminal, and type `jupyter notebook`.
-Click on **Code_demo.ipynb** to run the demo.
+### Requirement to run the demo
+*

 #### Before Training
 * **data_r.ipynb**